dzbeck/attack_to_cve/updated-methodology.md

 #### Higher-level Tactics

-**XXX - Need to separate out use of tactics for identifying exploit techniques vs primary/secondary impacts - below is current a mix...
+**XXX - Need to separate out use of tactics for identifying exploit techniques vs primary/secondary impacts - below is currently a mix...
 XXX**

 An ATT&CK tactic represents the "why" of an ATT&CK technique or sub-technique and serve as useful contextual categories for individual techniques. [[4]](#4) For example, an adversary may take one action to achieve [Credential Access](https://attack.mitre.org/tactics/TA0006) and another action to achieve [Privilege Escalation](https://attack.mitre.org/tactics/TA0004).